sagarshukla010/Frequently-Asked-Backend-Interview-Questions/README.md

 MongoDB:

 1).
-What are agreegations in MongoDB?
+What are aggregations in MongoDB?
 2).
 Difference between MongoDB and MYSQL?
 3).
 How to connect MongoDB?
 4).
 When we create mongoDB which key will be automatically gets assigned(Primary/Secondary)?